Ahish9009/Codefundo---Team-Indigo/README.md

 * Hub Features
   * Support for a basic DBMS
   * Structured Addressing of Commodity Requests
-  * Centralized System for the Authories to Buy Basic Commodities
+  * Centralized System for the Authorities to Buy Basic Commodities

 #### Working